"Being the ‘best you can be’ is really only possible when you are deeply connected to another. Splendid isolation is for planets, not people.”

 The couples therapy process

-All sessions with couples are 90 minutes in duration.
-During the first two sessions a complete clinical assessment will be done exploring your relevant history, relationship and reasons for seeking psychotherapy.
+The first 2-3 sessions with couples are 90 minutes in duration.
+During these first sessions a complete clinical assessment will be done exploring your relevant history, relationship and reasons for seeking psychotherapy.
 A possible therapeutic plan will also be discussed, as necessary.
+After that, follow up sessions with couples are 60 minutes in duration, unless otherwise indicated or requested.
 The average couple process can be anything between 6 and 30 sessions.
 The frequency of, as well as number of, sessions will depend on your particular situation and reasons for seeking psychotherapy.

 "No Secrets” Policy